by Saul McLeod published 2007 updated 2014

 2: Vygotsky places considerably more emphasis on social factors contributing to cognitive development (Piaget is criticized for underestimating this).

 3: Vygotsky places more (and different) emphasis on the role of language in cognitive development (again Piaget is criticized for lack of emphasis on this).
+For Vygotsky, cognitive development results from an internalization of language.

 Effects of Culture: - Tools of intellectual adaptation